Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 # Understanding Network Stack Performance for Terabit Ethernet Networks

+## Overview

 We provide here the scripts that can be used to profile the Linux kernel TCP stack running over terabit ethernet networks.
+[Section 1](#organisation) describes the organisation of the repository. [section 2](#setup-servers) contains the steps required to setup the servers to perform profiling.
+This involves patching and installing an appproriate kernel, installing additional tools like `perf`, and configuring the NIC which one would like to use for the profiling.
+[Section 3](#running-an-experiment) gives a general overview of how to use our evaluation scripts.
+And finally, in [section 4](#sigcomm-2021-artefact-evaluation) you will find the necessary instructions to reproduce the results from our SIGCOMM 2021 paper.

+## Organisation

 The repository is organised as follows.

 * `kernel_patch` contains some modifications in the kernel code to enable efficient profiling of the TCP stack.
 * `scripts` contains scripts used to run experiments for our SIGCOMM 2021 paper.